 2. How can I use this situation to further another goal I might have?

 I’m frustrated that I can’t go running, because it’s raining, but I can use the time to look online for that treadmill I’ve been thinking of getting.

 3. In what ways is the situation not as distressing as it first seemed?

 I’m disappointed that my potential date cancelled, but I wasn’t that into them anyway, so now I can focus on finding someone I’m more excited to meet.

 4. What would the situation look like if I took a different perspective?

-I’m worried that my teenager smoked and drank at a party but if I looked at it differently, I realize she was quick to admit what she did and that she tends to take responsibility for her mistakes far more often than I did at her age.
+I’m worried that my teenager smoked and drank at a party, but if I looked at it differently, I realize she was quick to admit what she did, and she tends to take responsibility for her mistakes far more often than I did at her age.